How Do I Follow Up Overdue Payments?

 Why are overdue payments a pain?

 Overdue payments can be a real headache because cash flow is the lifeblood of any small business.
-When clients don’t pay on time, it makes it so much harder to pay your own bills on time.
+It makes it so much harder to pay your own bills on time when clients don’t pay on time.
 After all, you’ll need to cover costs like rent, supplier invoices or wages whether you get your money before they’re due or not!

 What’s the best way to chase an overdue payment?